 The ultimate accolade came, however, in the October of that year when Bowls England announced that the club had won the prestigious Bowls England/Drakes Pride National 'Club of the Year' Award.

 Oakley contributes a great deal to the bowling community.
-During its short life, members have been President of the English Women's Bowling Association (EWBA), Bowls Hampshire, Hampshire County Women's Bowling Association (HCWBA), the North Hampshire Women's Bowling Association (NHWBA), the Basingstoke and District Bowling Association (BDBA) (3 times) and the Whitchurch League (twice).
+During its short life, members have been President of the English Women's Bowling Association (EWBA), Bowls Hampshire, Hampshire County Women's Bowling Association (HCWBA), the North Hampshire Women's Bowling Association (NHWBA) (twice), the Basingstoke and District Bowling Association (BDBA) (3 times) and the Whitchurch League (twice).

-Currently Oakley members hold the posts of Vice Chair, Secretary and Area Secretary (Ladies) of Bowls Hampshire and Vice-Chair, Match Secretary and Competition Secretary of the Basingstoke & District BA.
+Currently Oakley members hold the posts of Vice Chair, Secretary and Area Secretary (Ladies) of Bowls Hampshire and Vice-Chair, Match Secretary and Treasurer of the Basingstoke & District BA.
 Many of the Officer and Director posts in the local Indoor Club (Loddon Vale) have over the years been filled by Oakley members.

 Despite its prowess in administration and bowling Oakley is as well known for its friendliness.
 It plays a large number of "friendly" games, both outdoors and indoors, has toured every year since 1982 in either England, Scotland or Wales and strives always to promote the game and to ensure fellowship in both bowling and social activities.